eduardsdv/formula/README.md

 Evaluator evaluator = new Evaluator();
 int result = evaluator.evaluate(expression);
 ```
+Here is a bit more complicated example with user defined variables, functions und other formulas wich are used inside target one.
 ```java
 // Define variables
 Map<String, Object> variables = new HashMap<>();